Thing 13: Video – YouTube, Vimeo, and Media Hopper

 YouTube provides its users with two licensing options for content uploaded to its site.
 The first is a Standard YouTube licence which allows for the embedding and sharing of YouTube video on other websites using the YouTube platform.

-Additionally the YouTube Help Centre provides excellent advice and support.
+The YouTube Help Centre provides excellent advice and support on how to use, create, and share with YouTube.

 Vimeo was founded in 2004, and in 2007 became the first video sharing site to support high-definition video.